-Two crashes within one minute in Central Hawke's Bay
+Two crashes within one minute in Hawke's Bay

-A car crashed into a creek leaving one person injured in one of two crashes within a minute of each other in Central Hawke's Bay on Tuesday night.
+A car crashed into a creek leaving one person injured in one of two crashes within a minute of each other in Hawke's Bay on Tuesday night.

 Emergency services were called to a single vehicle crash on Mill Rd, near Frasertown, at 4.52pm on Tuesday.